Informatievlaanderen/OSLO-EA-to-RDF/README.md

 Tags:

-- `label(-XX)`: The label for the class, in the specified language.
-- `definition(-XX)` The definition for the class, in the specified language.
 - (optional) `ignore`: A boolean flag that will make the tool ignore this element and its attributes (eg: `true`).
 - (optional) `name`: The string used to complete the URI for this element.
  If not specified, the name of the class/datatype will be used.